2013 AdvoCare 500 (Atlanta): Entry list

+(i) - Denotes driver who is ineligible for series driver points.

 Practice and qualifying

 Three practice sessions were held before the race.
 The first session, scheduled on August 30, 2013, was 90 minutes long.
 The second and third, held a day later on August 31, 2013, were 55 and 50 minutes long.
 In the first practice session, Brad Keselowski was the quickest with a best lap time of 29.168 seconds.
 Edwards followed in second, ahead of Juan Pablo Montoya and Kurt Busch in third and fourth.
 Bowyer was scored fifth-quickest with a best lap time of 29.491, more than three-tenths slower than Keselowski.
 Logano, Martin Truex Jr., Mark Martin, Biffle, and Kenseth completed the top-ten.